sandesh-8622/goldfish-surgical-rl/training-modules/batch-2/PROJECT_SUMMARY.md

 Use Batch 2 as a separate trained-module continuation from Batch 1.
 Do not mix checkpoints, logs, or evaluation outputs between batches.

+## reproducibility

+seed all random sources via the rng arg on env reset. evaluation runs should be done with deterministic=True on the policy to remove sampling noise.